 We define as orbit portion each part of the orbit between two consecutive hot spots.
 Nanosatellites are considered equally spaced assuming that the orbit is almost circular and the nanosatellites speed is constant even though in a real scenario it is not exactly so.
 The simulation environment represents 2-D scenarios.
-The first set of tests, in subsection VIII-A, focuses on the performance of HotSel when compared with two alternative algorithms by varying the bundle generation function and the network load configuration.
+The first set of tests, in Section VIII-A, focuses on the performance of HotSel when compared with two alternative algorithms by varying the bundle generation function and the network load configuration.
 The number of hot spots, cold spots, and nanosatellites is kept low to allow better focusing on the decision mechanisms used by HotSel with respect to the other schemes.
-The performance of HotSel are checked by increasing the satellite transmission rate in subsection VIII-B and the number of nanosatellites and hot spots in subsection VIII-C. Increasing the number of these elements allows reducing the end-to-end delay to values that may be compatible with regular web browsing.
-Checking the feasibility of web browsing in this environment is the aim of subsection VIII-D. Subsection VIII-E analyses the nanosatellite buffer occupancy obtained through HotSel.
-The trade-off between network performance and costs is the object of subsection VIII-F.
+The performance of HotSel are checked by increasing the satellite transmission rate in Section VIII-B and the number of nanosatellites and hot spots in Section VIII-C. Increasing the number of these elements allows reducing the end-to-end delay to values that may be compatible with regular web browsing.
+Checking the feasibility of web browsing in this environment is the aim of Section VIII-D. Section VIII-E analyses the nanosatellite buffer occupancy obtained through HotSel.
+The trade-off between network performance and costs is the object of Section VIII-F.

-A. Definition of performance metrics and HotSel comparison with Static and Random Choices
+A. Definition of Performance Metrics and HotSel Comparison With Static and Random Choices